Yohimbine: Other uses

+Side effects

+Side effects of yohimbine in humans at high doses include hypertension (high blood pressure), tachycardia (rapid heartbeat), agitation, hypervigilance, anxiety, tremors, nausea and urinary frequency.
+The drug is described as producing a psychoactive state of considerable anxiety along with tenseness, restlessness, and irritability and as being "extremely unpleasant", at least at the assessed doses.
+In animals, yohimbine likewise produces effects suggestive of severe anxiety.
+Yohimbine has been used in animals as a model of anxiety in the evaluation of novel anxiolytics.

+Interactions

+Barbiturates and benzodiazepines can reduce the anxiety produced by yohimbine.
+Conversely, combination with imipramine, which is notably known to act as a norepinephrine reuptake inhibitor, has been reported to augment the restlessness and anxiety of yohimbine and to convert them into panic.

 Pharmacology

 Yohimbine has high affinity for the α2-adrenergic receptor, moderate affinity for the α1 receptor, 5-HT1A, 5-HT1B, 5-HT1D, 5-HT1F, 5-HT2B, and dopamine D2 receptors, and weak affinity for the 5-HT1E, 5-HT2A, 5-HT5A, 5-HT7, and dopamine D3 receptors.
 It behaves as an antagonist at α1-adrenergic, α2-adrenergic, 5-HT1B, 5-HT1D, 5-HT2A, 5-HT2B, and dopamine D2, and as a partial agonist at 5-HT1A.
 Yohimbine interacts with serotonin and dopamine receptors in high concentrations.